How do you use the word ogni in Italian? What does it mean? How do you pronounce it?

 - a Carnevale ogni scherzo vale (anything goes at Carnival)

 Sara sorride ogni volta che mi incrocia per strada.

 Sara smiles every time she crosses my path.

 Every now and then I go to the shooting range.

-And that’s it, now you know how to use ogni in Italian!
+And that’s the end of our lesson on how to use ogni in Italian!